 iPrint is a wireless printing system that allows students to take advantage of printing

-services. iPrint services are available at all Technology Access Fee (TAF) funded
+services. iPrint services are available at all Technology Access Funds (TAF) funded

 printers on campus.